MaliosDark/rotelyx-chat/README.md

 what.

-The consequence is more severe than a substituted typeface. **CanvasKit cannot see platform fonts at all.** With nothing bundled and the CDN blocked, there is no font to fall back to, and the app renders every layout perfectly with *no text anywhere*.
-This build shipped exactly that until somebody opened it in a browser and looked; nothing in `flutter analyze`, `flutter test` or `flutter build` reports it.
+The consequence is more severe than a substituted typeface. **CanvasKit cannot see platform fonts at all.** With nothing bundled and the CDN blocked there is no font to fall back to, and the application renders every layout perfectly with *no text anywhere*.
+Nothing in `flutter analyze`, `flutter test` or `flutter build` reports that, which is why the fonts below are not optional.

 `assets/fonts/` therefore carries: